bitovi/academy/src/advanced-typescript/03-mapped-types/03-mapped-types.md

 };
 ```

-since we know what `keyof Pokemon` evaluates too, let's substitute that out.
+Since we know what `keyof Pokemon` evaluates too, let's substitute that out.

 ```ts
 type PartialPokemon = {